tarwn/lessthandot-hugo/blogs/content/posts/2012-12-08-foreign-keys.md

 _Msg 547, Level 16, State 0, Line 1

-The INSERT statement conflicted with the FOREIGN KEY constraint “FK\_TestForeignIndex\_TestUniqueIndex”.
-The conflict occurred in database “tempdb”, table “dbo.TestUniqueIndex”, column 'id'.
+The INSERT statement conflicted with the FOREIGN KEY constraint "FK\_TestForeignIndex\_TestUniqueIndex".
+The conflict occurred in database "tempdb", table "dbo.TestUniqueIndex", column 'id'.

 The statement has been terminated._